What happens to my kids if I die?

 If the other parent is at all involved in the child’s life, and there is a custody and visitation schedule in place, chances are good the child will live full-time with the child’s surviving parent.

 If the parent with sole custody dies, the court will decide whether to place your kids with the non-custodial parent based on what is best for the children.
-Grandparents can get custody over the father or mother if one or the other isn’t a reasonable choice, but the child is most often placed with the surviving parent when the custodial parent dies.
+Grandparents can get custody over the father or mother if one or the other isn’t safe or practical — say, if one parent is incarcerated, addicted, or has been largely absent from the child’s life.
+But the child is most often placed with the surviving parent when the custodial parent dies.

 What happens when both parents die?